-Editors' Choice Award are given to about 1% of published articles in any calendar year to provide professional recognition to scientists and students for their outstanding work.
-The selection is made by the Editors of WRR based on technical significance, novelty, originality, presentation, and broader implications of the publication.
-We are delighted to infrom everyone that for the 2013 award year, our own Dr. Ben Hobbs is being recognized as a recipient of this award for the publication listed below.
+Editors' Choice Awards are given to about 1% of WRR's articles based on technical significance, originality, presentation, and broader implications.
+We are delighted to inform everyone that for the 2013 award year, our own Dr. Ben Hobbs and Ph.D. student Hongtai Huang, along with former post-doc Melissa Kenney, are being recognized as recipients of this award for their work on Mississippi Delta Restoration with colleagues from the National Center for Earthsurface Dynamics:

-The award will be formally presented at the Hydrologic Sciences Luncheon of the AGU Fall meeting in December 2014.
+The award will be presented at the Hydrologic Sciences Luncheon of the AGU Fall 2014 meeting.

 American Water (NYSE: AWK), the largest publicly traded U.S.water and wastewater utility company, recently announced that Michael Rose, a doctoral student at Johns Hopkins University, has been chosen as therecipient of the American Water Works Association (AWWA) 2014 American Water Scholarship.
 The scholarship is an annual award of $5,000 presented to a graduate level student to assist with the development of professionals interested in service to the water industry.